Overview of the allegations:

-When BitClave’s ICO went live, they reached their hard cap of 25m USD in just 32 seconds.
-This news has been widely misreported somewhat, as most outlets fail to mention the 22m USD they secured in pre-ICO investments which cannot be verified and ultimately are a mere declaration from the issuer.
+It has been reported that when BitClave’s ICO went live, they reached their hard cap of 25m USD in just 32 seconds.
+However, these reports fail to mention the 22m USD they allegedly secured in pre-ICO investments which cannot be verified and ultimately are a mere declaration from the issuer.

-This project was promised to be a next-generation rival to Google, Yahoo and Bing, proposing a truly decentralised search engine that would eradicate the need for 3rd party advertising and concerns over user privacy.
-However, their premises were and still are very limited, when compared to what it reasonably takes to compete against these giants.
+It has been alleged that this project was promised to be a next-generation rival to Google, Yahoo and Bing, proposing a truly decentralised search engine that would eradicate the need for 3rd party advertising and concerns over user privacy.
+However, allegations have surfaced that their premises were and still are very limited in comparison to what it reasonably takes to compete against these giants.

-Almost two years later, the BitClave project is dead in the water.
-No real product has ever been released, no tangible updates have been provided by the team and a string of red flags crop up when investigating the background of this company and their endeavours.
+Investors have reason to believe that almost two years later, the BitClave project went abandoned.
+It is alleged that no real product has ever been released, no tangible updates have been provided by the team and a string of red flags crop up when investigating the background of this company and their endeavours.

 This class action is accepting class members

-There are many clear indications that this project stands as an exit scam, and the ICO served as nothing more than a deceptive fundraiser to generate millions of dollars for the founders.
-Today, the company’s social media channels are dwindling and display nothing but generic advertisements and offers, completely unrelated to the project.
-Any investors attempting to reach them on social media are met with absolute ignorace.
+Numerous reports indicate that this project stands as an exit scam, and the allegedly ICO served as nothing more than a deceptive fundraiser to generate millions of dollars for the founders.
+Today, reports indicate that the company’s social media channels are dwindling and display nothing but generic advertisements and offers completely unrelated to the project.
+Investors attempting to reach them on social media report replies of absolute ignorance.

 The value of the token has dropped from 0.1 USD in the ICO, to 0.0005 USD today, almost a 100% decrease in value.
 The daily volume is borderline non-existant across the meagre selection of exchanges the token is traded on (owing to a de-listing from many exchanges):

-The admirable and ambitious promises that were made in 2017 have been abandoned, and never realised.
-The ‘decentralised ecosystem’ that would ‘give users control over their own data, advertising and analytics services’ consists of a bland, faceless search engine (that returns almost no results) and a vague “vault” that is so under-used it doesn’t even rank on Alexa.
-The latter page immediately requests deep user verification documents, without truly stating way, and displays spelling and grammatical errors.
+It is alleged that the admirable and ambitious promises that were made in 2017 have been abandoned, and never realised.
+Reports indicate that the ‘decentralised ecosystem’ that would ‘give users control over their own data, advertising and analytics services’ consists of a bland, faceless search engine (that returns almost no results) and a vague “vault” that is so under-used it doesn’t even rank on Alexa.
+Reports show the latter page immediately requests deep user verification documents, without truly stating why, and displays spelling and grammatical errors.

-This proposal has been made many times before by other software companies, but it’s almost an impossibility to truly disrupt the existing industry, owing to the pure size and power of the companies that dominate the market.
-BitClave is far too small a company to ever achieve what they promised.
-In fact, ICO listing websites pose a larger roster of advisors than team members.
+This proposal has been made many times before by other software companies, but reports indicate that it’s almost an impossibility to truly disrupt the existing industry, owing to the pure size and power of the companies that dominate the market.
+It is alleged that BitClave is far too small a company to ever achieve what they promised.
+In fact, reports show ICO listing websites pose a larger roster of advisors than team members.

-Further, there is suspicious in the registry of this company.
-The staff claim to be located in a mixture of locales, often centering in the US or Russia, yet almost all are Russian by nationality.
-They claim the ICO is registered in the United States (leaving it open to regulation by the SEC, which isn’t the case – they’re not even registered here), with an address that – for some reason – places them in a university.
-However, research into the company shows a Singapore registration, made mere months before the ICO would commence.
-Quite simply, this company was made solely for the purpose of the ICO – an immediate and enormous red flag.
+Further allegations include suspicion over the registry of this company.
+The staff claim to be located in a mixture of locales, often centering in the US or Russia, yet reports indicate that almost all are Russian by nationality.
+They claim the ICO is registered in the United States (leaving it open to regulation by the SEC, which isn’t the case – reports suggest they’re not even registered here), with an address that – for some reason – places them in a university.
+However, research into the company indicates a Singapore registration, made mere months before the ICO would commence.
+It is alleged that, quite simply, this company was made solely for the purpose of the ICO – an immediate and enormous red flag.
 Stranger still, the BitClave website was registered in 2015.

 The MultiToken Connection

-There is a clear connection between BitClave and MultiToken, owing to the two companies sharing many of its staff.
+Reports show a clear connection between BitClave and MultiToken, owing to the two companies sharing many of its staff.
 There are also comparisons that can be made between the two.
-Both have promised projects that haven’t been realised, but have gone silent in regard to updates, and both have shut out their investors:
+It is alleged that both have promised projects that haven’t been realised, have gone silent in regard to updates, and have shut out their investors:

 Anton Bukov: Blockchain Developer at BitClave, Chief Blockchain Engineer at MultiToken